Laser Spine Surgery: A Few Words Of Caution

-Both surgeons and many more non-surgeons are currently aggressively marketing this concept, utilizing words like laser spine institute, laser spine surgery, minimally invasive laser spine surgery, etc. Primarily they discuss utilizing the laser as means to burn away disc material and thus remove pressure off the nerve and thus improve the patients underlying pain.
-This has resulted in substantial marketing in the form of billboards, TV commercials, and pop-up add seen throughout the internet that the consumer encounters on a daily basis.
+Both surgeons and many more non-surgeons are currently aggressively marketing this concept.
+They are utilizing words like laser spine institute, laser spine surgery, minimally invasive laser spine surgery, etc. Primarily, they discuss utilizing laser as means to burn away disc material.
+Thereby removing pressure off the nerve and thus improving the patient’s underlying pain.
+This has resulted in substantial marketing in the form of billboards, TV commercials, and pop-up ads.
+They can be seen throughout the internet or other means that the consumer encounters on a daily basis.

-In reality, however, there is no substantial medical data to support the surgical efficacy or safety of these procedures.
+In reality, there is no substantial medical data to support the surgical efficacy or safety of these procedures.
 Most of the medical literature available to date is driven by the manufactures of these devices.
 There are no well-regarded double-blinded studies that are independently performed without industry support.
-The most well respected spine surgeons in the world are not touting let alone utilizing these technologies.
-In my personal training within reputed academic centers such as the Thomas Jefferson University and the Mayo Clinic we have never utilized any of these gimmick methods.
+The most well-respected spine surgeons in the world are not touting let alone utilizing these technologies.
+In the reputed academic centres, such as the Thomas Jefferson University and the Mayo Clinic, where the honorable Dr. Venkat Sethuraman has trained, they have never utilized any of these gimmick methods.

 Through these approaches, the surgeons are less adept to visualizing and directly decompressing a compressed nerve.
 Furthermore, it much more difficult to handle cerebrospinal leaks, excessive bleeding, or unexpected extruded disc herniations.
 In addition, there is much literature documenting the in the ineffectiveness of the laser in treating large disc herniations.
 There is also substantial literature demonstrating a higher failure rate and higher complication rate.

 In comparison, a standard microdiscectomy is performed through a 25 mm incision.
-When utilizing a standard microdiscectomy, visualization is not compromised and safety is optimized while working on the very delicate structures that control our body’s sensation, strength, and bowel & bladder function.
+When utilizing a standard microdiscectomy, visualization is not compromised.
+Moreover, the safety is optimized while working on the very delicate structures that control our body’s sensation, strength, and bowel & bladder function.